abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 ## Guiding Principles

 - **Interactive Dashboards**: All dashboard cards and metrics should be clickable links that navigate the user to a relevant, pre-filtered view of the underlying data.
 This makes the dashboard an interactive entry point for data exploration and management, not just a static display.
-- **Robust Error Handling & User Feedback**: The system must provide clear, specific, and actionable feedback for errors.
+- **Robust Error Handling & User Feedback**: The system must provide clear, specific, and actionable feedback for all operations.
     - **No Generic Errors**: Avoid vague messages like "An error occurred."
 Instead, propagate and display the specific error message from the server (e.g., "Duplicate transaction ID found").
     - **UI Feedback**: Invalid form fields should be clearly highlighted (e.g., red border/label) with an inline message explaining the requirement.
-    - **Actionable Guidance**: When possible, errors should guide the user toward a solution (e.g., "A user with this email already exists.
+    - **Actionable Guidance**: Errors should guide the user toward a solution (e.g., "A user with this email already exists.
 Please try logging in.").
     - **Developer-Friendly Logging**: Server-side logs must contain sufficient context to facilitate Root Cause Analysis (RCA) and debugging.
 - **URL Encoding for Dynamic Routes**: To prevent 404 errors, any dynamic segment in a URL (e.g., `[id]`) must be properly encoded if the ID might contain special characters (such as `_`, `/`, `?`).
 When creating a `Link` component for a path like `/items/[id]/edit`, the `href` must be constructed as `` `/items/${encodeURIComponent(item.id)}/edit` ``.
 This is a critical step for ensuring routing reliability.
 - **Secure Data Access Model**: The application employs a two-collection strategy to enforce security and privacy.
     - **Private Collections (`users`, `leads`, `donations`)**: These contain sensitive data and are protected by Firestore Security Rules, allowing access only to authenticated users with specific roles (e.g., an admin, or a user accessing their own data).
     - **Public Collections (`publicLeads`, `publicCampaigns`)**: These contain sanitized, non-sensitive subsets of data intended for public display.
 Security rules on these collections permit read-only access for all users, including unauthenticated guests.
     - **Server-Side Logic**: Server-side functions are responsible for populating the public collections based on the status of items in the private collections (e.g., a lead is copied to `publicLeads` only when its status is set to "Publish").
+- **Infrastructure Permissions**: The application's backend, running on Firebase App Hosting, requires specific IAM (Identity and Access Management) roles to connect to Google Cloud services.
+The root cause of "Insufficient Permissions" errors is that the App Hosting service account (`firebase-app-hosting-compute@...`) is missing the **`Cloud Datastore User`** role, which is required for it to read from and write to Firestore.

 ---